- Colleges

 $500

-The CCD Law Spokane Community Scholarship is available to high school seniors who will be attending college in the fall.
+The CCD Law Spokane Community Scholarship is available to High School Senior who will be attending college in the fall.
 Whether you are homeschooled or attend a Washington school such as Spokane Valley High School, you are welcome to apply for the scholarship.
 Please visit the scholarship's website for more information.

 Hazel Baird Lease Scholarship